gortibaldik/visuallm/README.md

 server = Server(__name__, [next_token, visualize, generate])
 app = server.app
 ```

 <!-- MARKDOWN-AUTO-DOCS:END-->

 #### Dataset Visualization (Screenshots)

+In the screenshot, you can see that the dataset browser is created, where you can select dataset sample and dataset split and the frontend will show the inputs to the model and also the expected output.

 ![dataset_visualization](./readme_images/alpaca_dataset_vis.png)

 #### Generation (Screenshots)

+In the screenshot, you can see the dataset browser and the model generations.

 ![generation](./readme_images/alpaca_generation.png)

 #### Next Token Prediction (Screenshots)

+In the screenshot, you can see that the library enables you to go through the generation step by step and explore why the generated sample (which can be seen e.g. on the Generation tab) looks the way it looks, how the distribution is skewed, etc.

 ![next_token_prediction](./readme_images/alpaca_next_token.png)